 Salon Stage: PJ Morton

-R&B artist PJ Morton is up for two Grammys in 2018 for Best R&B Album and Best R&B Song.
+R&B artist PJ Morton has won two Grammy Award for his R&B songs in both 2018 and 2019.
 As the son of a preacher, Morton's gospel New Orleans roots typically play a significant role in his songwriting.
 During the 2016 election, however, religion made its way into his music in a different, critical way, he revealed to Salon.

 "When the campaign was going on I noticed that the evangelicals, particularly white evangelicals, were really behind Trump," Morton said.
 "It brought me back even to, not to get heavy, but like slavery times even when the Bible was used to enslave people.
 And I just know that God has nothing to do with that."
 Morton realized those feelings in his song "Religion," which he performed for "Salon Stage."